 The Plan has commitments with investment managers to fund real estate and fixed income investments.
 The commitments can be called upon at the discretion of the investment managers in accordance with the agreed upon terms and conditions.
-As at December 31, 2022, the commitments amounted to \$136.9 million US dollars and \$27.0 million Canadian dollars (combined \$212.4 million in Canadian dollar equivalent).
-The Plan has sufficient liquidity to meet these commitment as it comes due.
+As at December 31, 2023, the commitments amounted to US \$121.0 million (equivalent to Canadian \$159.6 million).
+The Plan has sufficient liquidity to meet these commitments as they come due.